 Survey methods were developed in coordination with CDFW.
-In total, 24 point-count locations within the study area were selected along existing roads in 2023 (See Appendix D, Figure 6).
+In total, 24 point-count locations within the study area were selected along existing roads in 2023 (Appendix D-1).
 Each survey consisted of a 20-minute unlimited-radius point count at each point-count location.
-Under coordination with CDFW in early 2024, 22 new point-count locations were surveyed in the spring of 2024 to cover more representative habitats within the study area and the gen-tie (see Appendix D, Figure 6).
+Under coordination with CDFW in early 2024, 22 new point-count locations were surveyed in the spring of 2024 to cover more representative habitats within the study area and the gen-tie (see Appendix D-1: Figure 6).
 The methods for the 22 new point count locations included two replicate 10-minute unlimited-radius surveys at each location on April 29-30, 2024, and May 20-21, 2024.

 In total, 16 avian species were detected by sight and/or sound within the study area (excluding the gen-tie) during the winter, spring, summer, and fall avian point-count surveys.
 Four additional species were detected in the spring 2024 avian point count surveys that took place at 22 new point count locations within the study area (including the gen-tie).
 An additional 13 species were detected incidentally during surveys for other biological resources, bringing the total number of bird species recorded within the study area to 33.
-Two CDFW Species of Special Concern were observed on-site during the surveys: loggerhead shrike and burrowing owl.
-Multiple loggerhead shrikes were detected on-site during the spring avian use survey, and an individual was observed incidentally southeast of Rasor Road in the eastern portion of the study area.
+Two CDFW Species of Special Concern were observed on-site during the spring avian use survey, and an individual was observed incidentally southeast of Rasor Road in the eastern portion of the study area.
 A burrowing owl was observed during the burrowing owl breeding season survey in the southeastern portion of the study area.
 The bird species most frequently detected during the avian point-count surveys and incidentally were common raven, horned lark, verdin (Auriparus flaviceps), black-throated sparrow, and house finch (Haemorhous mexicanus).

-Additional details can be found in the following technical memorandums: Winter Avian Use Survey Report for the Soda Mountain Solar Project, Spring Avian Use Survey Report for the Soda Mountain Solar Project, Summer Avian Use Survey Report for the Soda Mountain Solar Project, Fall Avian Use Survey Report for the Soda Mountain Project, and Spring Avian Use and Raptor Survey Report for the Soda Mountain Project (see Appendix D).
+Additional details can be found in the following technical memoranda: Winter Avian Use Survey Report for the Soda Mountain Solar Project, Spring Avian Use Survey Report for the Soda Mountain Solar Project, Summer Avian Use Survey Report for the Soda Mountain Solar Project, Fall Avian Use Survey Report for the Soda Mountain Project, and Spring Avian Use and Raptor Survey Report for the Soda Mountain Project (see Appendix D-1).